-We know the COVID-19 has created new and unexpected challenges.
-Many of you would have planned to take the GRE or registered for the GRE and you have had the GRE cancelled due to COVID – 19.
+We know COVID-19 has created new and unexpected challenges.
+Many of you would have planned to take the GRE or registered for the GRE and you have had the GRE canceled due to COVID–19.

-In this demanding situation, Educational Testing Services (ETS) is supporting the students by temporarily offering GRE General Test at home option.
+In this demanding situation, Educational Testing Services (ETS) is supporting the students by temporarily offering GRE General Test as a home option.

 In ETS’s words,

 the GRE General Test at home is now available everywhere that the computer-delivered GRE General Test is offered, with the exception of Mainland China and Iran.

 - Types of equipment and testing room checklist